-The present configuration of my station includes an Yaesu FT-847 HF/50/144/430 MHz satellite transceiver, accompanied by its FC-20 automatic antenna tuner, an Icom IC-7000 with a LDG AT-7000 automatic tuner and some QRP equipments, as well.
+The present configuration of my station includes an Yaesu FT-847 HF/50/144/430 MHz satellite transceiver, accompanied by its FC-20 automatic antenna tuner, an Icom IC-7000 with a LDG AT-7000 automatic tuner and various QRP equipments, as well.
 For portable/mobile VHF/UHF I use a Standard C500-EX and an Yaesu VX-6E handheld transceivers.

-I acquired some time ago a Mosley MP-33 HF tribander 3 elements antenna, I've restored it with the hope that I could use it, somehow, in the next future.
+I acquired some time ago a Mosley MP-33 HF tribander 3 elements antenna, I've restored it with the hope that I could use it, somehow, in the future.

 For VHF/UHF operations I use a Diamond X-200 vertical antenna (2 x 5/8λ @ 145MHz and 4 x 5/8λ @ 435MHz), a 11 elements cross-Yagi for 2m band (satellites), a 10 elements long Yagi for portable in 2m band, 2x19 elements Yagi antenna for 70cm band.